 Global data to regional/local scale

-Step 5: Dissemination of results/findings: The dissemination of the findings to the stakeholders through presentations at local conferences and meetings; distribution of links to the showcase to the relevant stakeholders; distribution of a popular article on the findings and results to the relevant stakeholders; a scientific paper.
+Step5: Dissemination of results.
+The dissemination of the findings to the stakeholders has been through presentations at local meetings; distribution of links to the showcase to the relevant stakeholders; and distribution of a popular article on the showcase, findings and results to the relevant stakeholders.